More And More Unto The Perfect Day: A Good Review At Chanticleer

 Q: Speaking of which, are you yourself highbrow, as you’re sometimes accused?

-Harvey: Only by default, if at all.
+Harvey: If at all.

 Q: You would agree, though, man’s understanding of the eternal, is iffy at best–